aeonSolutions/AeonLabs-Jetson-Nano/README.md

 <br>

 # NVidia's Jetson Nano
-This is home for a new open hardware catalogue , one that uses NVidia's Jetson Nano GPU electronics.
+This is home for a new open hardware catalogue , one that uses NVidia's Jetson Nano GPU electronics and a lot of "artificial intelligence" & machine learning modelling.
+Currently i have 5 datasets and 21 python workbooks on Kaggle available to anyone donwload and run.
+Here's the link to my [Kaggle profile](https://www.kaggle.com/migueltoms).

 <br>